 Readings: This term, two books were supposed to be at the bookstore.
 Michael Peterson's (2014) Mapping in the Cloud which gets at a lot of the technological background and is there.
 Cynthia Brewer's (2005) Designing Better Maps: A Guide for GIS Users is better on map design, but the bookstore did not get it.
 A third book appeared this summer, too late to order but very well suited for the technical web aspects...
 Emmanuel Stefanakis (2015) Web Mapping & Geospatial Web Services would be useful.

 We will make considerable use of on-line software documentation and reference materials.
 You may also find some off-line chapters, articles and books (see this list ) useful for setting cartographic design and production in a larger context.

-Grading: Grades will be based on a book report and presentation on one of these books (10%) and completion and class presentation of approximately weekly mapping exercises (together 70%), a mid-term exam (essay format) (15%) and a term project (20%).
+Grading: Grades will be based on completion and class presentation of approximately weekly mapping exercises (together 70%), a mid-term exam (essay format) (15%) and a term project (15%).
 Class participation and engagement are required.
 Each of these components must be completed to pass the course.
 The university policy on I-grades will hold.
 Labs will be graded for demonstrating that you have experimented with and mastered the programs and associated concepts from lecture and reading materials.